Gjacquenot/GosperCurveRust/Readme.md

 This repository contains a simple pet project in Rust that generates Gosper curves, that are recursive space filling curves.

+Run `cargo run` to build and run program.

 Program is run without argument and creates a list of PNG images that illustrate the recursive creation of the fractal.